A Phase 1b Trial of ATRC-101 in Adults With Advanced Solid Malignancies

 - Left ventricular ejection fraction measure by echocardiography or multigated radionuclide acquisition (MUGA) below normal limits for the institution

 - Presence of active, symptomatic, or untreated CNS metastasis; or CNS metastasis that requires local directed therapy or increasing doses of corticosteroids within the 2 weeks prior to the planned first dose of investigational product.
-Individuals with treated and/or asymptomatic CNS disease may be enrolled if neurologically stable over the prior 2 weeks (and after consultation with the Medical Monitor)
+Individuals with treated and/or asymptomatic CNS disease may be enrolled if neurologically stable over the prior 2 weeks (and after consultation with the Medical Monitor) provided there is measurable disease (RECIST 1.1) outside of the CNS and there is no ongoing requirement for corticosteroids to manage the disease

 - HIV infection with an AIDS-defining opportunistic infection within the past 12 months or with a CD4+ T cell count <350/µL